AIDS-Related Lymphoma in Children

 - Clinical trials.
 Ask your child's healthcare provider if there are any treatments being tested that may work well for your child.
 Many new treatments are only available in clinical trials.

-Treating the HIV infection itself is also an important part of therapy.
-Your child will be given antiretroviral treatment (ART) to control the virus.
+Managing the HIV infection itself is also a key part of treating AIDS-related lymphoma.
+Your child will be given highly active antiretroviral treatment (HAART) to control the virus.

 Your child will need follow-up care during and after treatment to: